cortexGPT/cortexGPT/docs/tecnical_documentation.md

 ## **Overview**

 This document provides a technical overview of Cortex, including architectural details, module descriptions, endpoint specifications, error handling, and dependencies.
-Cortex is a web application built on Flask that serves as a foundational backend and front-end interface for further development.
+Cortex is an advanced, locally-hosted chatbot designed to provide a rich offline user experience.
+As of **revision v0.0.0.3**, a basic **HTML User Interface (UI)** has been implemented to allow users to interact with the chatbot via a simple form.

 ---

 ## **Architecture**

 ### **System Architecture**

-Cortex’s architecture consists of a lightweight Flask backend, basic HTML front-end, and modular components for future scalability:
-- **Flask Backend**: Manages routing, HTTP handling, and API endpoint definitions.
-- **HTML Frontend**: Provides a simple, Jinja2-rendered HTML page as the user interface.
-- **Testing Framework**: Uses `pytest` for unit and integration testing of all routes and template rendering.
+**Frontend (HTML, CSS, JavaScript)**:
+- **HTML**: Located in `/src/app/templates/`, this component serves as the user interface for interacting with the backend.
+- **CSS**: The style sheet (`style.css`) is located in `/src/static/` and ensures the form is responsive and visually appealing.
+- **JavaScript**: Enhances interactivity by providing client-side validation (`script.js` in `/src/static/`).

+**Backend (Flask)**:
+- **Flask Application**: Located in `/src/app/app.py`, responsible for routing requests from the HTML frontend and providing appropriate responses.
+- **Interaction Flow**:
+  - **User Request**: A form submission from the HTML page is sent to the `/submit` route.
+  - **Backend Processing**: Flask handles the request, sanitizes the input, and returns a response.
+  - **Response Flow**: The response is rendered back on the page for the user to see.

+The interaction between the frontend and backend follows a traditional request-response model using HTTP POST.

 ### **File Structure**
 The Cortex file structure follows best practices for separation of concerns: